Table of Contents[Hide][Show]

 Carbs, carbs, carbs.
-Without a doubt being diabetic, you need to know as much as possible about the whole carbohydrate ordeal.
+Without a doubt being a person with diabetes, you need to know as much as possible about the whole carbohydrate ordeal.

 And when it comes to carbs, we get tons of questions on the topic.
-Here we've gather up 15 of those carbohydrate questions with their answers.
+Here we’ve gathered up 15 of those carbohydrate questions with their answers.

-If you've got a question yourself, leave your comments below and we'll chime in.
+If you’ve got a question yourself, leave your comments below and we’ll do our best to answer them.